 Aside from each college's student services office, there are also many campus-wide resources available to academic advisors.
 Click on the links below to utilize these helpful resources.

-Given to all students at Bobcat Student Orientation, this book is an excellent guide to university information and policies for academic advisors as well. [ Download PDF of The OHIO Guide ]
+The OHIO Guide is an excellent guide to university information and policies for academic advisors as well.

 The undergraduate catalog is a great resource for official degree requirements and university academic policies.

 You can access contact information for your students, as well as academic information such as GPA, hours earned, DARS, and PID.
 You can also look here to determine if your students are first-generation, athletes, or using Veterans Affairs (VA) Educational Benefits.
 This resource also allows you to keep electronic notes for your advisees.